google/or-tools/cmake/doc/dotnet.md

 1. Locally, be able to build a Mizux.CMakeSwig package which **only** target the local `OS Platform`, i.e. building for only one
 [Runtime Identifier (RID)](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).
-note: This is usefull when the C++ build is a complex process for Windows, Linux and MacOS.
+note: This is useful when the C++ build is a complex process for Windows, Linux and MacOS.
 i.e. You don't support cross-compilation for the native library.

 2. Be able to create a complete cross-platform (ed. platform as multiple rid) Mizux.CMakeSwig package.